MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 Microsoft Edge for Business is a new, dedicated Microsoft Edge experience built for work that enables admins in organizations to give their users a productive and secure work browser across managed and unmanaged devices.
 It has the same rich set of enterprise controls, security, and productivity features that you're already familiar with in Microsoft Edge, but it's built to help meet the evolving needs of businesses.

 Microsoft Edge for Business aims to address the needs of both end users and IT Pros as the browser that automatically separates work and personal browsing into dedicated browser windows with their own favorites, separate caches and storage locations.
-This separation ensures that work related content does not get intermingled with personal browsing which makes it prone to accidentally share sensitive information with unintended audiences or cause cognitive overload for the end user.
+This separation ensures that work related content doesn't get intermingled with personal browsing, which makes it prone to accidentally share sensitive information with unintended audiences or cause cognitive overload for the end user.
 Microsoft Edge for Business is going to be the standard browser experience for organizations, activated by an Azure Active Directory (Azure AD) login, upon general availability.
 Check out our //build announcement.

 Microsoft Edge for Business is available in private preview on managed PCs, and unmanaged BYOPC.

-Microsoft Edge for Business encompasses the experiences summarized in the following table, with their status.
+Microsoft Edge for Business encompasses the experiences summarized in the following table.
 You can enable and try the preview by following the instructions in [Enable Microsoft Edge for Business preview](#enable-microsoft-edge-for-business-preview).

 | Name | Description | Status |
 |:-----|:-----|:------|